-Apart from UNet like networks, we incorporated DeepLabV3 \cite{chen2018encoder} network for our segmentation tasks as well.
-DeeplabV3 is an atrous convolution enhanced network, originally designed for semantic segmentation.
-The only modification that we have made to the DeepLabV3 network is that we changed its last convolutional layer to get only one segmentation map in the output.
-Like other networks, the output layer consists of a 1x1 convolution with sigmoid activation.
-It is worth mentioning that our pre-trained weights for DeepLabV3, was originally obtained based on Pascal dataset \cite{Everingham10}.
+\paragraph{DeepLab v3} Apart from UNet-like architectures, we also incorporated DeepLabV3 \cite{chen2018encoder} network for lesion segmentation task.
+DeeplabV3 is an atrous convolution enhanced network architecture, originally designed for semantic segmentation.
+The DeepLabV3 uses Xception \cite{chollet2017xception} architecture as its base network and at the end of its encoding path, an atrous spatial pyramid pooling scheme has been incorporated \cite{chen2018encoder}, which is applying dilated convolutions with different rates.
+DeepLabV3 does not use skip connections nor multi-level up-sampling in its decoding path, Instead the feature maps are resized through bilinear interpolation followed by convolutions.
+The only modification that we have made to the DeepLabV3 network to apply for our problem, is changing the last convolutional layer to get only one segmentation map in the output.
+Similar to previously mentioned networks, the output layer consists of a 1x1 convolution with sigmoid activation.
+It is worth mentioning that our pre-trained weights for DeepLabV3, was originally obtained based on Pascal data set \cite{Everingham10}.